Aesthetics: Definition

 The nature of aesthetic experiences, like the admiration of artworks, is a central topic of aesthetics.

 Aesthetics, sometimes spelled esthetics, is the systematic study of beauty, art, and taste.
 As a branch of philosophy, it examines which types of aesthetic phenomena there are, how people experience them, and how objects evoke them.
 This field also investigates the nature of aesthetic judgments, the meaning of artworks, and the problem of art criticism.
 Key questions in aesthetics include "What is art?", "Can aesthetic judgments be objective?", and "How is aesthetic value related to other values?".
 One characterization distinguishes between three main approaches to aesthetics: the study of aesthetic concepts and judgments, the study of aesthetic experiences and other mental responses, and the study of the nature and features of aesthetic objects.
 In a slightly different sense, the term aesthetics can also refer to particular theories of beauty or to beautiful appearances.

 Aesthetics is closely related to the philosophy of art, and the two terms are often used interchangeably since both involve the philosophical study of aesthetic phenomena.
 One difference is that the philosophy of art focuses on art, whereas the scope of aesthetics also includes other domains, such as beauty in nature and everyday life.
 Accordingly, one outlook argues that the philosophy of art is a subfield of aesthetics.
-However, the precise relation between the two fields is disputed, and another characterization holds that the philosophy of art is the broader discipline.
+The precise relation between the two fields is disputed, and another characterization holds that the philosophy of art is the broader discipline.
 This view asserts that aesthetics mainly addresses aesthetic properties, while the philosophy of art also investigates non-aesthetic features of artworks, belonging to fields such as metaphysics, epistemology, philosophy of language, and ethics.